Stephen Bunting: World Masters and World Champion

-In October 2012, Bunting took his largest career title by winning the Winmau World Masters as the number one seed, defeating Tony O'Shea 7–4 in the final.
+In October 2012, Bunting took his largest career title by winning the World Masters as the number one seed, defeating Tony O'Shea 7–4 in the final.
 In December, Bunting won the Zuiderduin Masters, by defeating Alan Norris in the final.
 Bunting finished 2012 at BDO and WDF World number one.

 At the 2013 BDO World Championship, Bunting recorded the highest average of the first round in beating James Wilson 3–2, but in the second round he was unexpectedly defeated by Darryl Fitton 4–2 despite once again recording the highest average of the round.
 Bunting led 2–1 and had five darts at double top to take a 3–1 lead, but was unable to take the chance and Fitton went on to win six of the next eight legs to clinch victory.
 At the 2013 Isle of Man tournament final Bunting defeated Darryl Fitton 4–2 to win the title.
 He then won the Mariflex Open, the Welsh Open and the England Open.

 In July, Bunting won the England Masters title at the Pontins Southport beating Paul Jennings in the final 6–5.
 In the semi-final Bunting defeated Tony O'Shea 5–3.

 Bunting successfully retained the World Masters title in 2013, becoming only the fourth man to do so after Eric Bristow, Bob Anderson, and Martin Adams.
 He also became the first man in history to win the title without dropping a single set.
-His tournament included a 6-0 semi-final win over world #4 Darryl Fitton, and a 7–0 final win over world #2 James Wilson.
+His tournament included a 6–0 semi-final win over world #4 Darryl Fitton, and a 7–0 final win over world #2 James Wilson.
 At the Zuiderduin Masters, Bunting reached the final for the second straight year but this time was comprehensively beaten by Wilson, 5–1 in sets.

 Bunting entered the 2014 BDO World Championship as the number one seed for the second year in a row.
 He defeated Jim Widmayer 3–1 in the first round, Dave Prins 4–0 in the second round with the tournament's highest three-dart average (100.65), and Rick Hofstra 5–2 in the quarter-finals after Hofstra led 2-0 and had chances to win the fourth and sixth sets.
-In the semi-final, Bunting beat fourth seed Robbie Green 6–1 to set up a final with Alan Norris, which Bunting won 7-4 after the match had been level at 3–3.
+In the semi-final, Bunting beat fourth seed Robbie Green 6–1 to set up a final with Alan Norris, which Bunting won 7–4 after the match had been level at 3–3.